Nurse - Registered

-A community health nurse works in the wider community, providing nursing care, health counselling, health forums and group programs to individuals, families and groups.
-They may develop and facilitate community development programs with a health promotion focus.
+A community health nurse works in the wider community, providing nursing care, health counselling, health forums and group programmes to individuals, families and groups.
+They may develop and facilitate community development programmes with a health promotion focus.

 Mental Health Nurse

-A mental health nurse provides nursing care to patients with mental and emotional problems who are undergoing treatment and support in hospitals, clinics, community settings or private homes.
+A mental health nurse provides nursing care to patients with psychological and emotional problems who are undergoing treatment and support in hospitals, clinics, community settings or private homes.

-A nurse educator assists in the design, implementation and assessment of education programs, the delivery of education and staff development programs; and the management of educational resources.
+A nurse educator assists with the design, implementation and assessment of education programmes; delivery of education and staff development programmes; the management of educational resources.

-A nurse practitioner has highly developed skills and knowledge in a specialty field (for example, wound care, sexual health or aged care).
+A nurse practitioner has highly developed skills and knowledge in a specialty field (wound care, sexual health or aged care, for example).
 They work independently in their area of specialty and can prescribe medications and tests.

 A nurse researcher conducts research into nursing and health issues.